jupyterhub/jupyter-server-proxy/docs/server-process.rst

      process.
 If the string ``{port}`` is present anywhere, it'll be replaced with the port the process should listen on.

-   * A callable that takes one parameter - ``port``, and returns a list of strings that are used & treated same as above.
+   * A callable that takes any :ref:`callable arguments <server-process/callable-argument>`,
+     and returns a list of strings that are used & treated same as above.

    This key is required.